ultraio/docs-blockchain/docs/tutorials/uniq-factories/creating-uniq-factories/how-to-create-uniq-metadata.md

 -   `defaultToken.json`: The JSON metadata file for the default uniq, if a default uniq was specified in the CSV template.
 In this guide the `defaultToken.json` will be unused because the `default_token_uri` of the factory will later be replaced with the template URI of individual Uniqs using `{serial_number}`.
 The same would apply to `{hash}` template value.
 -   `1.token.json`: The JSON metadata file for uniq with serial number 1, and so on, for each uniq specified in the CSV template.
     -   If you specified `{hash}` as the `Token URI Template`, then your uniq metadata files will be named as the SHA256 hash of their file contents.
 -   `generated_media`: This directory contains all the media files.
-Each file is renamed as the SHA256 hash of it's content.
+Each file is renamed as the SHA256 hash of its content.
 -   `upload.json`: The `upload.json` file contains the details regarding the uniq collection.
 Such as the collection name, factory/uniq hashes & URLs, and media URLs.

 ### Output File Explained